vatkac/scratch-text-engine-generator-from-fonts/README.md

 # scratch-text-engine-generator-from-fonts
 Converts .ttf and .otf to Scratch 3 sprites (text engines you can use to render any text with any real font).

+Download the .exe and follow the instructions.
+You'll get a .sprite3 file.
+Import it into Scratch.

 Before we start configuring the engine, let's have a quick look at the animations.
 Animation types:
 1 — simple appearing of the letters one after another.
 Has a fixed speed.